Resources

 Sports Inside the Building

 In the interest of personal safety and out of respect for the hall environment, sports of any nature are not permitted in the hallways, bathrooms, lobbies, elevators, or other common areas of the building.
 This includes throwing any objects from or at a residence hall building.
-Examples of prohibited items include footballs, Frisbees, squirt guns and water pistols, Nerf guns, and sling-shots.
+Examples of prohibited sports inside the building include but are not limited to: using footballs, frisbees, squirt guns and water pistols, Nerf guns, and sling-shots.
 Riding skateboards, including longboards are prohibited inside buildings.

 Subletting